It’s quite common to leave pots and kettles on the stove longer than they should be.

-Now you can minx the spray paint by shaking the can until at least one minute after you hear the metal balls inside start to rattle.
+Now you can mix the spray paint by shaking the can until at least one minute after you hear the metal balls inside start to rattle.

 Step 6 – Spray:

-Hold the spray can about 9 inches from the stove and spray a light coat of paint across the surface.
+Hold the spray can about 9 inches from the stove and spray a light coat of high-temperature epoxy spray paint across the surface.

 Use long strokes that are even.